Abu DhabiDubaiFACT EssentialsFACT EssentialsHotelsHotelsNewsThings To DoThings To DoThings to Do

 Ramhan Island

 Abu Dhabi is set to welcome a new $3.5 billion development, Ramhan Island.
 Located 20 minutes from the capital, it will feature 1,800 beach villas, 1,000 residences, a hotel and a marina.
 Ramhan Island is being developed by Emaar founder, Mohamed Alabbar, through his private company Eagle Hills.
 So far, we know that the development will include high-end shops and restaurants, alongside a luxury hotel and floating villas.
 The recently released images include Maldives-like beach villas located on the sea.
-Each of the eight villas boasts a different distinct design and range from 265 meters square to 700 meters square.
+Each of the eight villas boasts a different distinct design and ranges from 265 meters square to 700 meters square.
 Plus, there are properties spanning one and two stories with a slick, sophisticated design.

 GO: Visit www.eaglehills.com for more information.